Kick101/vaults/Ideas and Improvements/InfoSec/Forensics/DF.md

 Crime reconstruction is the determination of the actions and events surrounding the commission of a crime
 - Example: firearm ballistics test, statistical simulation and biological experiments

+##### Stages (IR AHD CTF)
 __Investigation__
+- Crime scene is examined & documented to determine what evidence is present without interpreting it to any meaning.

 __Analysis__
+- Evidence is examined to determine

 __Reconstruction__